ALL ROADS LEAD TO CULVER CITY

 HARRY CULVER AND THE DAWN OF CULVER CITY

 The planned community — situated in the middle of nowhere but between Los Angeles, The Palms, and Venice of America — was promoted with the slogan “All Roads Lead to Culver City.”
-Ironically, Culver City’s Main Street — filed in 1913 — was then reportedly the shortest such road in the world.
+Ironically, Culver City’s Main Street was reportedly the shortest “main street” in the world.

 THE RISE OF MOTION PICTURES